10 Best Things to Do in Gunma

 5. See the World From a Goddess Shoulders at Takasaki Kannon

 Takasaki Byakue Daikannon (高崎白衣大観音) is one of the most popular tourist destinations in Gunma prefecture.
-A striking 41,8 meters high statue of Kannon, goddess of mercy, it sits atop Mt.
+A striking 41,8 meters high statue of Kannon, goddess of mercy, sits atop Mt.
 Kannonyama next to Jigen-ji temple, overlooking the city of Takasaki.
 It’s said that the temple dates back to the Kamakura period but was destroyed amid a fire during the mid-late XVII century and wasn’t restored to its former glory until the Kannon statue was built in 1936.
 Visitors can enter the statue and climb 146 stairs up the shoulder for nice views of all the surroundings.

 6. Discover a Hidden Treasure at Chinpo Kan